dzhou8/QuickPnL/README.md

 - Use more granular and up-to-date futures data (currently Aug 2019–Aug 2024)
 - Extend to option-based strategies once I find the right dataset

-This project was originally meant to backtest simple option strategies — but I’m still looking for accessible, high-quality options data.
+This project was originally meant to backtest simple option strategies.
+I’m still looking for accessible, high-quality options data.

 ## How to Run Locally
 Clone the repo and install dependencies.
 Consider using a python virtual environment: